Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/5-using-gp-port-zynq.rst

 2. In the **Switch XSA** view, browse for the exported XSA file (``C:/edt/edt_zc702/system_wrapper.xsa``) from Vivado and click **OK**.

-3. Users can select the **Hardware Specification** in the same window, and the user should see the updated IP here.
+3. Select the **Hardware Specification** using the same window, and you will be able to see the updated IP.

 4. Rebuild the out-of-date platform project.